Energy and angular distributions of atmospheric muons at the Earth: Analysis of the measured data

 Table~\ref{Epara2} lists the parameters obtained from the measured Zenith Angle distribution.
 The fit with the function $\cos^{n-1}\theta$ has been restricted below $80^0$.
 With $n\sim3$ this gives us the popular $\cos^{2}\theta$ distribution.
 The present distribution Eq.~\ref{newfit} gives excellent description of the data at all angles.
 The parameter $I_0$ obtained from the present distribution and the $\cos^{n-1}\theta$ distribution match with each other.
-Moreover, it matches with the value of $I_0$ obtained from fitting the energy distribution data.
 Another observation is the value of the power $n$ obtained from the energy distribution is very close to the value obtained from fitting the zenith angle distribution.
 This is the most important result of this study.